ADD CONDITION

 Hepatic Impairment

-Always consult your healthcare provider for personalized advice and to discuss any concerns you may have regarding your liver health and medication use.
-They can help ensure that your treatment is safe and effective based on your individual health needs.
+Always consult your healthcare provider for personalized advice and to discuss any concerns regarding your liver health and medication use.
+They can help ensure that you receive the safest and most effective treatment based on your individual needs.

 Drug Interactions